aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

     validate resource presence with the availabilityZone's configuration of the CloudMonkey executable

-### Cloudstack credentials
+### Cloudstack Credentials

 In a multi-endpoint Cloudstack cluster, each endpoint may have its own credentials.
-We propose that Cloudstack credentials will be passed in via environment variable in the same way as they are currently, only as a list corresponding to AvailabilityZones.
+We propose that Cloudstack credentials will be passed in via environment variable in the same way as they are currently, only as a list corresponding to some k8s secrets which will be generated.
 Currently, these credentials are passed in via environment variable, which contains a base64 encoded .ini file that looks like

 ```ini
 [Global]